gpii-ops/gpii-infra/gcp/README.md

 entire CouchDB cluster down.

-Ops team performs backup restoration test on `gpii-gcp-stg` cluster monthly, to make sure that automated backups are being created as expected and can be used to restore functional and consistent DB.
+Ops team performs backup restoration test on `gpii-gcp-stg` cluster monthly, to make sure that automated backups are being created as expected, can be used to restore functional and consistent DB and that this documentation is correct.

 This operation requires admin permissions on the project, use `rake grant_project_admin`.